A daughter of the '60s feminist revolution asked,

 About the audience.

-Xmas Cake, the Book is a "coming of middle age" story for single women over forty, Gen X, Millennials, and parents of Gen Z daughters—and anyone who's ever felt the pressure of an expiration date in America.
+Xmas Cake, the Book is a "coming of middle age" story for Gen X, Millennials, and parents of Gen Z daughters and anyone who's ever felt the pressure of an "expiration date" in America.

-Currently bi-coastal, Petra balances her time between Brooklyn's edge, and Costa Rica's tropical vibrance, where she writes and leads aerial yoga classes.
-She still performs with her reunited band, with recent shows for The Mill Valley Film Festival, at the landmark Sweetwater Music Hall, and as a headliner at the Live at the Archway festival in DUMBO, Brooklyn.
+Petra splits her time between Brooklyn and Costa Rica, where she writes.
+She still performs with her reunited band, with recent shows including the Mill Valley Film Festival, Sweetwater Music Hall, and Live at the Archway in DUMBO.

 contact: petra - at - petrahanson - dot - com